You've Planned the Wedding. But Who's Actually Running It on the Day?

 - They're designed to sell you a coordinator.
 Most "free timeline" lead magnets come from professional planning companies.
 The implicit message is: "See how complicated this is?
 You need to hire us."
 The Kit has no upsell to a service.
 It gives you the tools to do it yourself.

 A timeline is a schedule.
-A coordination kit is an operations manual.
+An Execution Playbook is an operations manual.
 The difference shows up at 4pm on your wedding day, not at 10pm the night before.

 — Less Than the Cost of One Guest's Dinner